BrianRono7/Phase_2_Project/README.md

 - MPAA
 - Running time
 - Genres
-- In release

-Before data cleaning the dataset had 316 rows and 15 columns.On further exploration three columns were found to have missing values,i.e MPAA, Running time & opening weekend % of total.To cater for the missing values the MPAA missing points were replaced with Unknown values, while the other two were had their missing values imputed by the median.
+Before data cleaning the dataset had 316 rows and 15 columns.On further exploration three columns were found to have missing values,i.e MPAA, Running time & opening weekend % of total.To cater for the missing values the MPAA missing points were replaced with Unknown values, while the other two had their missing values imputed by their median values.

 ## VISUALIZATIONS